 CALIFORNIA AVOCADO GROWERS

-Rick’s favorite way to enjoy California Avocados is all by themselves.
-He also loves to eat California Avocados on a sandwich or salad, on Mexican dishes such as tacos and burritos as well as in guacamole and salsas.
+Norm’s favorite way to enjoy California Avocados is on a bagel with lox, cheese, sprouts and red onion.
+He and his family also love to eat California avocados on avocado toast, in guacamole, on a sandwich or burger, on Mexican dishes such as tacos and burritos as well as in omelets and egg dishes.